m0ribe/fleamarket_sammple_78b/README.md

 ### Association
 - has_many :product_images
-- has_many :product_categorys
+- has_many :product_categories
-- has_many :category, through: :product_categorys
+- has_many :category, through: :product_categories
 - belongs_to :user